Antaeus: Location in Africa

 A location for Antaeus somewhere far within the Berber world might be quite flexible in longitude: when the Roman commander Quintus Sertorius crossed from Hispania to North Africa, he was told by the residents of Tingis (Tangier), far to the west of Libya, that the gigantic remains of Antaeus would be found within a certain tumulus; digging it open, his men found giant bones; closing the site, Sertorius made propitiatory offerings and "helped to magnify the tomb's reputation".
 It is proposed that this monument is the Msoura stone circle, 50 km from Tangier.
 In Book IV of Marcus Annaeus Lucanus' epic poem Pharsalia (c.
 AD 65-61), the story of Heracles' victory over Antaeus is told to the Roman Curio by an unnamed Libyan citizen.
-The learned client king Juba II (died 23 BC), husband of the daughter of Antony and Cleopatra, claimed his descent from a liaison of Heracles with Tinga, the consort of Antaeus.
+The learned client king Juba II (died 23 AD), husband of the daughter of Antony and Cleopatra, claimed his descent from a liaison of Heracles with Tinga, the consort of Antaeus.
 In his Life of Sertorius cited above, Plutarch recounts what he says to be a local myth, according to which Heracles consorted with Tinge after the death of Antaeus and had by her a son, Sophax, who named the city of Tingis after his mother.
 Sophax in his turn was father of Diodorus, who conquered many Libyan peoples with his army of Olbians and Mycenaeans brought to Libya by Heracles.
 Moreover, some related that Heracles had a son, Palaemon, by Iphinoe, the daughter of Antaeus and (presumably) Tinge.

-Scholiasts on Pindar's Pythian Ode 9 also recorded a story which made Antaeus king of the Libyan city of Irassa, and the father of a daughter named either Alceis or Barce.
-Antaeus promised her hand to a race winner just as Danaus had done to find husbands for his daughters.
-Alexidamus emerged victorious and married the daughter.
-Three versions of this story with minor variations were collected by the scholiasts; one made Antaeus, king of Irassa, a figure distinct from the Antaeus killed by Heracles; another suggested that both were one and the same.

 The ancient city of Barca, possibly located at Marj, Libya, was also called Antapolis after Antaeus.
 Antaeopolis is also the Graeco-Roman name of Tjebu, an Egyptian city.
 They identified the tutelary god of Tjebu, Nemty, a fusion of Seth and Horus, with Antaeus, although he may be different from the Libyan Antaeus.